ZIMO-Elektronik/DECUP/README.md

 The protocol was developed for the MXDECUP, an update device without a microprocessor.
 The device placed a UART signal (at that time ±12V) more or less directly on the tracks.
 The connection itself uses **LSB first 38400 baud 8N2**, i.e. 8 data bits, no parity and 2 stop bits.
 A special feature is that the RTS line is used to switch the track voltage on and off.

 ### Feedback
 In principle, the receiver (decoder) has the option of responding with one or two short-circuit pulses after a transmission in the time window provided for this purpose.
-These pulses are **<8µs long** and, if two pulses are made, come at an **interval of exactly 300µs**.
+These pulses are **<8µs long** and, if two pulses are made, come at an **interval of 150-160µs**.
 The duration of the **entire time window can unfortunately vary**, which is why in the following it is explicitly stated for each transmission how long, if at all, to wait for a response.

 ### ZSU
 In its original version, the protocol was intended exclusively for [ZSU](https://github.com/ZIMO-Elektronik/ZSU) updates.
 For this reason, the decoder update procedure does not have any meaningfully segmented packets, but simply sends a bunch of raw data whose meaning is determined solely by the sequence.